 Our procedures address the usefulness and reliability of the reported performance information, which must be based on the University's approved performance planning documents.
 We have not evaluated the completeness and appropriateness of the performance indicators included in the planning documents.
 Our procedures do not examine whether the actions taken by the University enabled service delivery.
-Our procedures do not extend to any disclosures or assertions relating to the extent of achievements in the current year or planned performance strategies and information in respect of future periods that may be included as part of the reported performance information.
+Our procedures do not extend to any disclosures or assertions relating to the extent of achievements in the current year or planned performance strategies and information in respect of future periods that may be We performed procedures to determine whether the reportincluded as part of the reported performance information.